 - 1) The trusted manager entity registers the REST client application with the AA entity and configures the permissions of the application.
-The method for this is out of scope of the present document. - 2) The REST client sends an HTTP request to the REST server to access a resource. - 3) The REST server responds with "401 Unauthorized" which indicates to the client that it has to obtain an access token for access to the resource. - 4) The REST client sends an access token request to the token endpoint provided by the AA entity as specified by IETF RFC 6749 [16], and authenticates towards the AA entity with its client credentials.
+The method for this is out of scope of the present document. - 2) The REST client sends an HTTP request to the REST server to access a resource. - 3) The REST server responds with "401 Unauthorized" which indicates to the client that it has to obtain an access token for access to the resource.

-5) The AA entity sends an access token response and provides the access token and additional configuration information to the REST client, as specified by IETF RFC 6749 [16].
+4) The REST client sends an access token request to the token endpoint provided by the AA entity as specified by IETF RFC 6749 [16], and authenticates towards the AA entity with its client credentials.

-- 6) The REST client repeats the request from step (2) with the access token included as a bearer token (e.g. in an HTTP "Authorization" request header field), according to IETF RFC 6750 [17]. - 7) The REST server checks the token for validity, and determines whether the client is authorized to perform the request. - 8) In case the client is authorized, the REST server executes the HTTP request and returns an appropriate HTTP response rather than a "401 Unauthorized" error. - 9) In case the client is not authorized, the REST server returns a "401 Unauthorized" error as defined in IETF RFC 6750 [17]. - 10) The REST client sends to the REST server an HTTP request with an expired token. - 11) The REST server checks the token for validity, and establishes that it has expired. - 12) The REST server responds with "401 Unauthorized", and uses the format defined in IETF RFC 6750 [17] to communicate that the access token is expired. - 13) The REST client sends a new access token request to the AA entity, as defined in step (4).
-Subsequently, steps (5) to (9) repeat.
+- 5) The AA entity sends an access token response and provides the access token and additional configuration information to the REST client, as specified by IETF RFC 6749 [16]. - 6) The REST client repeats the request from step 2 with the access token included as a bearer token (e.g. in an HTTP "Authorization" request header field), according to IETF RFC 6750 [17]. - 7) The REST server checks the token for validity, and determines whether the client is authorized to perform the request. - 8) In case the client is authorized, the REST server executes the HTTP request and returns an appropriate HTTP response. - 9) In case of an authorization error, the REST server returns an HTTP error response with error details as defined in IETF RFC 6750 [17]. - 10) The REST client sends to the REST server an HTTP request with an expired token. - 11) The REST server checks the token for validity, and establishes that it has expired. - 12) The REST server responds with "401 Unauthorized", and uses the format defined in IETF RFC 6750 [17] to communicate that the access token is expired. - 13) The REST client sends a new access token request to the AA entity, as defined in step 4.
+Subsequently, steps 5 to 9 repeat.